Working On The Chain Gang

 Not long after the home team finally scored, the game was over.
 The visitors held forth with a 54-7 final tally.
 Football aside, I had rallied a bit in my personal performance in the second half with a much cleaner body of work.
 Amidst the departing players, their support staff and the band members, I and my fellow chain gangers slowly made our way toward the fieldhouse with our equipment and orange vests in tow.
 Our newest members, Bill and David, were now officially veterans of the chain gang.
 My grade of my own ” box” work this night would have been “C minus/ needs improvement”–albeit with a strong finish.
 Nonetheless, now that we were done, it was pushing 10 pm on this Friday night.
 My workday had started at 0530 and it was time to head home.

 As we left the field, we exchanged the usual pleasantries.
-A group of Rotary volunteers had made a small contribution to a notable public event.
+On this night in a small town in north Georgia, a group of Rotary volunteers had made a small contribution to a notable public event.
 That was satisfying.
+Two of our newer Dahlonega Sunrise Rotary Club members were now experienced in the work of the football chain gang.
 And then, just as we all were parting ways, Quincy offered one last comment.
 This one made my night.
 With his signature smile and a hearty fist bump he said to me, “Nice job, Box!”
 Hmmm.
 He certainly seemed sincere.
 Clearly he was a generous grader.
 Either way, I’ll take it.
 This chain gang thing, it’s really a pretty good gig.

 When’s the next home game?